Alexander-philip-sage/gate_analysis/README.md

 ## Running the code

 gate_analysis.py is the main entry point for the code.
 Check the functions called run_everything.
 There are several variations of this function that all do mostly the same thing.
 There is no one that is correct, it depends on what you need.

+## Env setup

+A conda env would likely get you almost everything you need.
+There aren't many unique packages used except statsmodels

+`pip install statsmodels`